tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 ms.reviewer: jushiman
 ---

-# Deploy a scale set using instance mix
+# Create a scale set using instance mix
 The article walks through how to deploy a scale set using instance mix.

 > [!IMPORTANT]